 Married vs. Single

 In many cases, there is an exclusion available every two years for Mobile home sellers on capital gains taxes of up to $500,000 over cost basis for married couples filing jointly for single investors.
 The exclusion is $250,000 over cost basis.
 One of the qualifying requirements for this exclusion is that the real estate will have been lived in for a total of two of the last five years as your primary residence, though they need not be consecutive.

 You may be required to make estimated payments on your capital gains.
 It is wise to consult with a tax advisor to ensure you are making the right moves for your investments.
 Deferrals of capital gains are allowed under a 1031 exchange of like properties.
 There are strategies that you can put into place to offset these taxes with capital losses.
 Ensuring you have covered all of your bases means it is essential to have built a strong team of professionals to help guide you because you want to keep as much of your money as possible.

-Yellowhammer Investment Group understands just what Mobile home sellers need to know about capital gains taxes and what you can do to avoid them – sell to Yellowhammer Investment Group or buy a “like-kind” investment from our inventory of great investment properties!
-At Yellowhammer Investment Group, we make it easy to keep your hard-earned investment profits at work, earning wealth and long-term passive income for you!
-Call Yellowhammer Investment Group at (251) 220-5960 or send us a message today!
+Yellowhammer Investment Group, LLC understands just what Mobile home sellers need to know about capital gains taxes and what you can do to avoid them – sell to Yellowhammer Investment Group, LLC or buy a “like-kind” investment from our inventory of great investment properties!
+At Yellowhammer Investment Group, LLC, we make it easy to keep your hard-earned investment profits at work, earning wealth and long-term passive income for you!
+Call Yellowhammer Investment Group, LLC at (251) 220-5960 or send us a message today!